carbon-language/carbon-lang/docs/design/generics/details.md

 **Open question:** Should Carbon reject cycles in the absence of a query?
 The two options here are:

--   Combining impls gives you an immediate error if there exists queries using those impls that have cycles.
+-   Combining `impl` declarations gives you an immediate error if there exists queries using them that have cycles.
 -   Only when a query reveals a cyclic dependency is an error reported.

 **Open question:** In the second case, should we ignore cycles if they don't